truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 This would not have surprised [Tom Schelling, who noted](http://userpages.umbc.edu/~nmiller/POLI388/BARGAINING.TCS.pdf) in 1956 that the **most constrained** (ie, most intolerant) person would always hold a brutal negotiating advantage.
 Your boss and you agree that you are worth between $10 and $20 an hour -- the smartest thing is to say "I **cannot** accept less than $20", and to back-that-up by fastening on a collar that explodes if you indeed get <$20.

-( Both pieces of writing are of suberb quality. )
+( Both pieces of writing are of superb quality. )

 #### c.
 A Good Night's Sleep